kubo/ocidump/README.md

 ```

 Note that this may cause memory leaks. ocidump tries to trace all
-handle allcations and deletions.
+handle allocations and deletions.
 However some handle deletions
 cannot be caught and the information about it remains in ocidump
 memory until the process termination.